Newspaper Page Text

 nent interest in the country; by leav

-ing them in the possession of all the
+! ing them in the possession of all the

-powers of other independent commiriuni'
+powers of other independent commmauni

-ties, Consistent with the interest of
+ties, consistent with the interest of

 the United States.
 Without an in